CSC207-UofT/course-project-26/phase2/design_document_phase2.md

 #### Individual Responsibility

-* Annie: worked together with Grace on Entity classes, Gateway classes, SOLID principle https://github.com/CSC207-UofT/course-project-26/pull/15/files is one of my significant contributions where I made changes to the design of entity classes.
+* Annie: worked together with Grace on Entity classes, Gateway classes, SOLID principle, Clean Architecture. https://github.com/CSC207-UofT/course-project-26/pull/15/files is one of my significant contributions where I made changes to the design of entity classes.
 I created Buyer and Seller classes.
 * Grace: Contributed to the writeup for the use of Github features, SOLID principle, Clean Architecture